-1.17 Review of Evidence.
+- 8. Review of Evidence.
 Counsel are expected to exercise reasonable professional judgment when performing a review of the evidence produced by the prosecution.
+Counsel are expected to be familiar with the resources available to CJA counsel to facilitate the efficient review of evidence in complex cases.
 Among other things, counsel should consider mitigating expenses by utilizing paralegals or other lower-cost assistants (and, where appropriate, the client) to make the review as efficient as possible.
-Counsel are expected to work with the government not only to ensure that it is complying with its discovery obligations, but also to attempt to have the government identify key items of evidence in order to promote a timely and efficient review.

-1.18 Substitution of Counsel.
+Judges are encouraged to authorize and approve vouchers for the costs of using paralegals or similar professionals to facilitate the review of evidence.
+In cases involving large volumes of discovery, the court should direct government counsel, as early as practicable, to assist defense counsel by identifying key items of evidence in order to promote a timely and efficient review. - 9.
+Substitution of Counsel.
 As a general rule, it is very inefficient and expensive for the Court to replace appointed counsel in response to a request to withdraw from a representation.
 The Court recognizes that the representation of indigent clients often presents great challenges, and that such clients may demand new counsel on unreasonable or even irrational grounds.
 Nonetheless, the Court expects counsel to make every effort to maintain a working relationship with his or her clients, and to attempt reconciliation when it appears that the relationship has broken down.
-Claims for compensation of former and successor counsel are governed in part by § 1.51.
+Claims for compensation of former and successor counsel are governed in part by § I.E.1.